ruibeard/OpenCore-ASRock-Z490M-ITX-ac/readme.md

 ## Not Tested
-- DisplayPort - I no monitor yet to test it.
+- DisplayPort - I have no monitor yet to test it.
 - On-Board Audio.
 It is detected but never connected anything there to make sure. (only use Bluetooth headphones)
 - Well I have no ideia if iMessage and those sort of things are working because I dont use them.
 - dGPU as I dont use any.